In-N-Out Burger Logo

 In-N-Out Logo History

-In-N-Out Burger offers three kinds of burgers, drinks, shakes, and freshly made fries.
+In-N-Out Burger offers three kinds of burgers: drinks, shakes, and freshly made fries.
 Despite their short menu, these fast food establishments are very popular in the western United States.
-They couldn’t go unnoticed, as their logo is eye-catching for its brightness and obtrusiveness.
+Their logo couldn’t go unnoticed, as it is eye-catching for its brightness and obtrusiveness.
 A big yellow arrow points to the restaurant, urging people to stop and order.
-This is an example of successful branding where the visual symbol itself is a powerful marketing tool.
+This is an example of successful branding, where the visual symbol is a powerful marketing tool.

 What is In-N-Out Burger?